The Wonderground Map of London Town Drawn by MacDonald Gill.

 - Publisher: Westminster Press, London (publisher) - Gerald T Meynell (copyright holder)

-c1927 issue of MacDonald Gill’s splendid Wonderground Map originally published for the 1924 British Empire Exhibition at Wembley
+MacDonald Gill’s amusing pictorial Wonderground Map of London, published at the time of the British Empire Exhibition

 About this piece: